 What is Pot Control?

-This is where small ball is useful.
+Historically, this is where small ball strategy is useful.
 Small ball is a style of poker that involves making a lot of probing bets.
 This accomplishes several things; eliminating players from a pot, narrowing hand ranges, keeping the pot manageable, obtaining value and winning the pot inexpensively.

 Intuitively you are often thinking one of a few things on the turn card.
 Let’s take a look at them: